ruediste/diy-dc-converter/docs/pages/020_SimpleControl/SimpleControl.md

 Notice the reduced duty cycle to compensate for the increased load resistance (less current required for the same voltage).
 The connected multimeter constantly shows 8V.

 The following two oscilloscope shots show the shorting and un-shorting one of the load resistors.
 Notice that the voltage fluctuates between 6V and 10V, and takes about 0.2 seconds to stabilize.
+For the output capacitor I used a 10uF capacitor, which is quite small.

 ![](loadChangeRiseSlow.bmp)